UBC-CIC/COVID19-L3-Net/README.md

 ### ii.
 Locate model weights

 Our weights are located in the 'models' folder of this repository.
-Create and put them into a `checkpoints` directory.

 UNet2D Weights (Phase 1 Hard Labels) : models/unet2d_aio_pre_luna.ckpt